nmei-42/42-Fractol/README.md

 ### Usage
 After running `make` to generate the fractol executable you can run the program with `./fractol [fractol option]`

-Here is a list of possible fractals that this program can display
+Here is a list of possible fractals that this program can display:
 ```
 Fractol options (use number, not name!):
 0) Julia